chattanoogahockey/scorekeeper/README.md

 *Built with ❤️ for the hockey community*3.
 Choose the goal scorer and optional assist
 4. Enter the time using the calculator-style number pad (MM:SS format)
 5. Select shot type, goal type, and breakaway status
-6. Submit to save to Cosmos DB with real-time confirmation
+6. Submit to save locally with immediate confirmation

 ### Mobile Interface Features
 - Touch-optimized button sizes (20% smaller team selection for space efficiency)